metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 <div className="accordion-item-padding">

 :::info
-The JS SDK does not support the latest `mintV2` instruction and therefore cannot mint Programmable NFTs.
-Consider using the Umi library instead.
+The JS SDK is only compatible with Candy Machines with account version 1.
+That means, it does not support minting programmable NFTs and it is not compatible with Candy Machines created with the latest version of [Sugar](/developer-tools/sugar/overview/introduction).

+You may consider [using the Umi library](/programs/candy-machine/getting-started#umi-library-recommended) instead which supports all versions of Candy Machines.
+Alternatively, you may downgrade you Sugar version to `2.0.0` or use the Solita-generated library.

+See [Programmable NFTs](/programs/candy-machine/programmable-nfts) for more details.
 :::

 To mint via the JS SDK, you may use the `mint` operation of the Candy Machine module.